 Net Operating Income (NOI): $65,000

-Next let’s look at the denominator, Total Debt Service.
+Next, let’s look at the denominator in the Debt Service Coverage Ratio calculation, Total Debt Service.
 This includes the principal and interest payments of all loans on the property, not just the first mortgage.
 NOTE THAT WE HAVE NOT INCLUDED TAXES AND INSURANCE.
-They were already accounted for above when we arrived at net operating income (NOI).
+They were already accounted for above when we arrived at Net Operating Income (NOI).

 $500,000 First Mortgage

 Obviously, the higher the DSCR, the more Net Operating Income is available to service the debt; i.e., make the payments.
 From a lender’s viewpoint, it should be clear that they want as high a DSCR as possible.

 The borrower, on the other hand, wants as large a loan as possible.
 The larger the loan, the higher the debt service (mortgage payments).
 If the net operating income stays the same, and the loan size and therefore the debt service increases, then the lower the DSCR will be.

 Life (insurance) companies and CMBS lenders are very conservative and aways require a 1.25 to 1.35 Debt service Coverage Ratio (DSCR).
 On hotels, a Debt Service Coverage Ratio of 1.40 to 1.45 is common.
 This means that their loan-to-value ratios are low.